digitalsparky/CTT-Emotes/README.md

-# CTT-Emotes
+# ChrisTitusTech Emotes

-Emotes for ChrisTitusTech
+This repo is available to store and collaborate on Chris' emotes.